ethicalhack3r/ethicalhack3r.github.io/_posts/2016-18-01-google-chrome-protocol-handler-fun.markdown

 Not all of these will work as some will have come from unit tests, code comments and other places, but there are some interesting ones there to play about with!  ```chrome://inducebrowsercrashforrealz``` is especially interesting!

-Later it was also pointed out to me on [Twitter](https://twitter.com/sleevi_/status/689161977642352640) that I had used an outdated version of Google Chrome to extract the protocol handlers from, so the above list is a revised list using the lastest version of Chrome that I could find.
+Later it was also pointed out to me on [Twitter](https://twitter.com/sleevi_/status/689161977642352640) that I had used an outdated version of Google Chrome to extract the protocol handlers from, so the above list is a revised list using the latest version of Chrome that I could find.
 It was also pointed out to me that you can use ```chrome://chrome-urls``` to list some of the protocol handlers but I did find that there were some missing from that list such as ```chrome://inducebrowsercrashforrealz```.

 Nothing groundbreaking here but hopefully some one will find it mildly interesting!